dave-redfern/docker-php-base/8.0/readme.md

 # PHP Base Image

-An Alpine Edge based container geared for extending for other usages.
+An Alpine based container geared for extending for other usages.
 Contains:

  * composer